astropy/astropy/docs/io/fits/usage/table.rst

   These define the same as above, but in ``MJD`` (Modified Julian Date).

-The implementation currently writes the above keywords which map to the Time metdata.
-While reading FITS files with time columns, the verification that a coordinate column is indeed time or not is done, as time is intrinsically a coordinate and hence shares keywords with the ``World Coordinate System`` specification for spatial coordinates.
+The implementation writes a subset of the above FITS keywords, which map to the Time metdata.
+Time is intrinsically a coordinate and hence shares keywords with the ``World Coordinate System`` specification for spatial coordinates.
+Therefore, while reading FITS tables with time columns, the verification that a coordinate column is indeed time, is done using the FITS WCS standard rules and suggestions.